By Ian Fraser

 Date: 22 August 2011

-There are eerie parallels between the continuing precipitous falls in the shares of European and UK banks and the stomach-churning gyrations seen in September and October 2008.
-And it’s kind of ironic that one of the biggest fallers, Barclays, bought Lehman Brothers before superimposing its own investment banking logo on the failed bank’s iconic 745-751 Seventh Avenue building (pictured above).
-But it seems that if governments, regulators and bankers had done more to address the root causes of the first global financial crisis, then #gfc2 might well have been avoided.
+There are eerie parallels between the recent precipitous falls in the shares of European and UK banks and the stomach-churning gyrations seen in September and October 2008.
+And it’s kind of ironic that one of the biggest fallers — Barclays — bought Lehman Brothers before superimposing its own investment banking logo on the failed bank’s iconic 745-751 Seventh Avenue building.
+But it seems that if governments, regulators and bankers had done more to address the root causes of the first global financial crisis, then a #gfc2 might well have been avoided.

 Banks (in)ability to fund themselves remains a core issue.
 This time around, the EU leaders’ cack-handed handling of the eurozone sovereign debt crisis, coupled with investors’ continuing uncertainty about the banks’ true level of exposure to PIIGs debt, has dented investors trust in banks, and made investors, who include banks, reluctant or unable to provide short-term funding.
 Last time it was fear of subprime contagion.